-Dealing with passive communicators can be frustrating.
-They rarely say what they’re thinking or feeling, and in difficult conversations, they agree with the dominant opinions or take the easier route by choosing not to take sides.
+It may take a different customer service communication skills approach, as dealing with passive communicators can be frustrating.
+They rarely say what they’re thinking or feeling and, in difficult conversations, they agree with the dominant opinions or take the easier route by choosing not to take sides.
 But below their placidity lies frustration from their needs not being met, leading to pent-up resentment and miscommunication.

 Passive communicators may use phrases like: